 See the manufacturer's user guide provided in your InfoCase for further key features as well as operating, safety, maintenance, and troubleshooting information.

 Some refrigerators are equipped with an automatic ice maker system.
 The ice maker unit is installed in the freezer compartment of the refrigerator.
-NOTE: A water shut-off valve for the ice maker is located near the water faucet filter inside the galley cabinet beneath the sink.

 See the refrigerator manufacturer's operation, care and maintenance information in your InfoCase.